Best Beach Chair

 At a substantial weight, size and having been designed to mainly be stationery, the Timber Ridge certainly won’t be for everyone.
 However, for those looking to spend the whole day at the beach, and like to mainly recline, it could be invaluable over struggling with a less supportive model.
 The added bonus if you’re willing to take comfort instead of portability is that this chair can then be used in a variety of outdoor situations.

-Rust-proof aluminium and 600 denier polyester for beach use.
+Rust-proof aluminum and 600 denier polyester for beach use.

 Added bonuses for this chair are an adjustable pillow and detachable cup holder.
 There is also one storage pocket.
 The armrests are waterproof and molded for comfort.